 They can be!
 The best part is you can join from anywhere and at any time.
 Online groups do miss face-to-face connection, but you gain flexibility and meet a wider mix of people.
 If everyone joins in and helps each other, they work just as well, sometimes even better. - How can I make my digital education community more fun?

-Mix things uptry sharing memes related to the topic, run little contests, or do live study sessions where people can chat.
+Mix things up—try sharing memes related to the topic, run little contests, or do live study sessions where people can chat.
 Celebrate achievements, even small ones.
 The trick is to keep things friendly and low pressure so people want to come back. - What's the best way to measure student engagement online?

 Look at how often people post, ask questions, and help others.
 High engagement means people share ideas and feel comfortable joining group activities.
-If people stop talking, its a sign to try something new or check in with the group to see what they'd like more of.
+If people stop talking, it’s a sign to try something new or check in with the group to see what they'd like more of.